 On conviction of an offence of inciting hatred, a prison sentence of up to six months’ imprisonment may be imposed by the magistrates, and/or a fine.
 In the serious cases, tried in the Crown Court, up to seven years’ imprisonment and/or a fine may be imposed.

-The Public Order Act 1986 made it an offence to use threatening, abusive or insulting words or behaviour with intent to stir up racial hatred in the street or in a public speech.
-The Act also made it an offence to display, publish or distribute written material that is threatening, abusive or insulting with intent to stir up racial hatred.
-In both cases, it remains an offence without such intent if hatred is likely to be stirred up regardless.
+The 1986 Act makes it an offence to use threatening, abusive or insulting words or behaviour with intent to stir up racial hatred in the street or in a public speech.
+It is also an offence to display, publish or distribute written material that is threatening, abusive or insulting with intent to stir up racial hatred.
+In both cases, it is an offence even if there was no intent to incite hatred, but where hatred is likely to be stirred up regardless.

-The Public Order 1986 was amended by the Racial and Religious Hatred Act 2006 which created a new offence; that of stirring up hatred against people on religious grounds.
-The Act made it an offence to use threatening words or behaviour and, similarly to the 1986 Act, an offence to display, publish or distribute any written material with intent to stir up religious hatred.
-A further addition made it an offence to use threatening visual images or sounds in a broadcasted programme with intent to stir up religious hatred.
-Media employees at risk include the programme provider, producer, director and news/ content reader if they had intent.
+The Public Order 1986 was amended by the Racial and Religious Hatred Act 2006 which created a new offence of stirring up hatred against people on religious grounds.
+It is an offence to use threatening words or behaviour, and it is an offence to display, publish or distribute any written material with intent to stir up religious hatred.
+Furthermore, it is an offence to use threatening visual images or sounds in a broadcasted programme with intent to stir up religious hatred.

-- Stirring up hatred on grounds of sexual orientation
+What is stirring up hatred on grounds of sexual orientation?

 Under the Public Order Act 1986 (amended by the Criminal Justice and Immigration Act 2008) it an offence to stir up hatred against someone on the grounds of sexual orientation with intent.
 Note that the protection includes heterosexuals.